EliusHHimel/Chitrokar-Bot/README.md

     ```

 - Search for free images from unsplash

+First write `$upic` as command and then give an space and write what type of photo you want to search and send.
+Example:

 ```
 $upic beautiful jungle
 ```

 - Get random meme.

+Frist write `$meme` and hit enter.
+Example:

 ```
 $meme
 ```